Frequently Asked Questions

 Will I have a course approved for my concentration?

 Concentration credit is not guaranteed, but many students receive credit for a concentration requirement.
 When seeking concentration credit, it is important to look for a course that covers the same material and credit hours as the McIntire equivalent.
-Faculty review courses for their area based on the McIntire concentration courses.
+Faculty review courses for their area based on the McIntire concentration courses, but can also approve a relevant course that does not have a clear equivalent (approved as Topics in Management, Topics in Marketing, etc.).

 What if my course was not approved for the requirement I was expecting?

 Courses receive thorough review by faculty and staff for content, instructional methods, credits, and faculty credentials.
-A course may not be approved for concentration credit if it does not match the McIntire course equivalent, but it may still be approved for business elective credit (as COMM 3551) to satisfy ICE requirements.
-A course may not be approved for ICE requirements if it overlaps with fall ICE content.
+A course may not be approved for concentration credit if it does not match the McIntire course equivalent, but it may still be approved for business elective credit (as COMM 3551) to satisfy Integrated Core (IC) requirements (for Class of 2027).
+A course may not be approved for IC requirements if it overlaps with fall IC content.

 How do I get approval for a course abroad to count toward a track?

-Any course that is pre-approved for a concentration that double-counts for a track (e.g. COMM 4522 counts both for the IT concentration and Business Analytics track) will automatically be counted for the track as well; there is no need to request separate approval for the track.
-NOTE: For third year students abroad, any course that you are counting ONLY for a track and not for your concentration must be taken in addition to the 9 required business credits (e.g. taking the equivalent of Global Management for the Global Commerce track but you are not concentrating in Management).
+Any course that is pre-approved for a concentration that double-counts for a track (e.g. COMM 4522 counts both for the IT concentration and Analytics & AI track) will automatically be counted for the track as well; there is no need to request separate approval for the track.
+NOTE: For third year students abroad (Class of 2027), any course that you are counting ONLY for a track and not for your concentration must be taken in addition to the 9 required business credits (e.g. taking the equivalent of Global Management for the Global Commerce & Society track but you are not concentrating in Management).

-What types of coursework abroad can be counted toward the Global Commerce track?
+What types of coursework abroad can be counted toward the Global Commerce & Society track?

 I am doing a second major and I see that a course in that department was previously approved.
 Does that mean it will automatically count toward my major (or minor)?